usnistgov/800-63-3/sp800-63a/sec3_definitions.md

 The property that data originated from its purported source.

 #### Authoritative Source
-An entity that has access to sufficient to the accurate information from an issuing source such that a CSP can confirm the validity of the identity evidence supplied by an applicant during identity proofing.
+An entity that has access to, or verified copies of, a sufficient amount of accurate information from an issuing source such that a CSP can confirm the validity of the identity evidence supplied by an applicant during identity proofing.
 An issuing source may also be an authoritative source.
-Often, authoritative sources are determined by the policy of the agency or CSP before they can be used in the identity validation phase of identity proofing.
+Often, authoritative sources are determined by policy decision of the agency or CSP before they can be used in the validation phase of identity proofing.

 #### Biometrics
 Automated recognition of individuals based on their behavioral and biological characteristics.